Highlights from Eurobike 2012

 The Thule Pack ‘n Pedal system is available in the US.

-SRAM: SRAM is finally getting into the electric bike game by with their E-matic system, which comprised of hub, battery pack and a battery rack to hold the battery.
-It comes with three different battery sizes, 32- and 36-hole hubs and is rated at 250w.
+SRAM: SRAM is finally getting into the electric bike game by with their E-Matic system, which comprised of a hub, battery pack, and a battery rack to hold the battery.
+It comes with three different battery sizes, 32- and 36-hole hubs, and is rated at 250w.
 Maximum assisted speed, as per law, in the US is 20mph and 25kph in Europe.
 The two-speed system shifts automatically.
-Chances are you’re going to see the SRAM E-matic system on a lot more e-bikes in the near future.
+Chances are you’re going to see the SRAM E-Matic system on a lot more e-bikes in the near future.
 Case in point…

 KTM Eshopper: KTM is well known as a motorcycle brand around the world, but they also have quite an extensive line of bicycles—more than a few of them are electric bikes.
 Of particular note is their 2012 Eurobike Award-winning eSHOPPER.
 The step-through 6061 aluminum frame is balanced on either end with two spacious racks, while fat 24” tires ensure you and your cargo have a smooth ride.

 The stem is adjustable, thanks to a quick-release closure, and stopping power is provided by Shimano Deore hydraulic disc brakes.
 A hefty 250w Bosch motor is controlled with an intricate LCD screen atop the bars.
 KTM claims this electric-assisted bike will get up to 100 kilometers on one battery charge.
 While not available in the US just yet, there’s no doubt this would be one attractive and useful bike. http://www.ktm-bikes.at